WabugeS/ParoCyber_SQL_Capstone/README.md

     average_customer_rating DESC
 LIMIT 10;

-/*Chennai, Bangalore, and Pune stand out significantly with stellar average ratings above 4.4, indicating exceptionally strong affinity and satisfaction with Monday Coffee's products.*/
+**Chennai, Bangalore, and Pune stand out significantly with stellar average ratings above 4.4, indicating exceptionally strong affinity and satisfaction with Monday Coffee's products.**

+**Final task: Recommendation**
+Based on your SQL analysis above, write your business recommendation.
+Identify the three cities you would recommend for Monday Coffee's first physical store locations and justify each choice using specific metrics from your queries (e.g., revenue, customer count, rent efficiency, consumer potential).

 # Key insights and recommendations
-/*Final task: Recommendation
-Based on your SQL analysis above, write your business recommendation.
-Identify the three cities you would recommend for Monday Coffee's first physical store locations and justify each choice using specific metrics from your queries (e.g., revenue, customer count, rent efficiency, consumer potential).*/

 --1. **Pune (Top Pick)**: Highest revenue (1,258,290) and excellent rent efficiency (only 15,300/month).
 --Backed by a highly satisfied customer base (4.47 rating), it offers an unrivaled risk-to-reward ratio.